-HONORS FRENCH 3 is the third course of the French sequence and is designed to further develop the student's ability to express herself in French using advanced vocabulary and structures, to perfect pronunciation, to improve and develop the ability to write French, to provide the student with a detailed and extensive knowledge of Francophone culture and civilization, and to broaden the student's taste for French literature.
+HONORS FRENCH 3 is the third course of the French sequence.
+It is designed to further develop the student's ability to express herself in French using advanced vocabulary and structures, to perfect pronunciation, to improve and develop the ability to write French, to provide the student with a detailed and extensive knowledge of Francophone culture, civilization and history, AND incorporates writing and French literature.
 One credit.